how to become a neurologist

 Vascular Neurologist

-Some neurologists who study and care for problems related to the blood vessels in the brain.
+Some neurologists study and care for problems related to the blood vessels in the brain.
 They help diagnose, treat, and study conditions that affect how the blood flows in our brains.
 These doctors, also known as stroke doctors, are experts in treating illnesses like stroke.
 They have a lot of knowledge about how to help people who have had a stroke.
-Some of them choose to get extra training in a specific area called vascular neurology, which focuses on the latest ways to manage strokes.
+Some of them get extra training in a specific area called vascular neurology, which focuses on the latest ways to manage strokes.
 It takes them one to three years to finish this training.
-Being a stroke doctor is a popular career and can offer a salary of around 3.2 lakhs per year.
+Being a stroke doctor is a popular career and can offer a salary of around 3.2 lakhs annually.

 Neurosurgeon